Makoto Naegi: Creation

 During early stages of the game Danganronpa: Trigger Happy Havoc, a demo named Distrust, Makoto was simply named "Protagonist" (主人公, Shujinkō).
 Writer Kazutaka Kodaka from Spike Chunsoft said in an interview that his aim was not to have players project themselves onto Makoto Naegi, a common method of writing for visual novels.
 In the initial stages of the game's development, it belonged to this genre.
 Kodaka said the main purpose of Makoto's interactions with the rest of the cast was to show how different he was from the cast of Danganronpa.
 While he kept writing, "Makoto started to grow through the story and forced him to eventually act."
 This led to Makoto becoming a more active character in the first game.
 As time passed, Kazutaka thought of Makoto as a strong main character who can solve cases on his own, something he wanted to change for future games.
 Producer Yoshinori Terasawa aimed to balance the cast and to connect with the audience; this was done mostly with Makoto.
 Since Makoto does not share the unique attributes of the other students, Terasawa tried to make him stand out so that players would connect with him.

 In developing Makoto's characterization, Kodaka wanted to impress gamers with the early twist that happens to one of his friends.
-His old high school friend Sayaka Maizano, who was promoted as the game's heroine, is the first character to die in the game.
+His old high school friend Sayaka Maizono, who was promoted as the game's heroine, is the first character to die in the game.
 As the player inspects the murder, it is revealed that the young girl wanted to frame Makoto for a murder she would cause.
-After framing Sayaka's murderer, Leon Kuwata, Makoto reflexes on her late friend's intentions and has to live with this burden.
+After framing Sayaka's murderer, Leon Kuwata, Makoto reflects on her late friend's intentions and has to live with this burden.
 The fact that Sayaka wanted to frame Makoto was included to generate a major impact not only on the player but also the character, resulting in the main character feeling badly over how he would be treated.